 Digitally Disturbedhas been developed by the Danish Architecture Centre in collaboration with Streaming Museum in New York.
 The exhibition has been curated in close discussion with Tanya Toft and Jacob Lillemose.

-The exhibition is supported by Realdania, the Danish Arts Council, the Oticon Foundation, the Nordic Culture Fund and Nordic Culture Point.
+The exhibition was supported by Realdania, the Danish Arts Council, the Oticon Foundation, the Nordic Culture Fund and Nordic Culture Point.